 For patients considering dental bonding, the first step is to make an appointment with our office for a consultation.
-Dr. Willis and the team at Burke Dental will examine the patient and assess whether dental bonding is the right choice.
+Dr. Ghanavati and the team at Burke Dental will examine the patient and assess whether dental bonding is the right choice.
 Depending on the scope of the damage, other procedures such as crowns or veneers might be recommended instead.

 What to Expect

 Dental bonding is one of the most routine procedures available.
 To begin with, our team will numb the area around the tooth so that the patient doesn’t feel any pain during the procedure.
-Then, Dr. Willis will prepare the tooth, which may involve removing some of the enamel to create an optimal working area.
+Then, Dr. Ghanavati will prepare the tooth, which may involve removing some of the enamel to create an optimal working area.